maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 But with the growing algorithm, the length is determined on-the-fly by the indidivuals themselves converging to the solution.\
 However, to assure this convergence, and as only the last case is evaluated, the growing must be incremental.\
 Going with a length too big at start is detrimental to our methodology.
 Therefore :
 * The starting size of the chromosome is set to ```math.ceil((h + w) / 8)```.
-Ceil to never be 0, and h+w/8 to start slow and let the chromosome grow slowly.
+Ceil to never be 0, and h+w/8 to start slow and let the chromosome grow at its pace.

 ##### Pop size
 The population size is very important :
 * Too few, and there is not enough diversity.
 There is a very high chance of local maximum, and a high chance of never finding a solution
-* Too much, and the solutions will be more random (more chance that a random solution fit the path, but not by converging, simply by luck) and will take more time to compute
+* Too much, and the solutions will be more random (more chance that a random solution reaches the target, but not by converging, simply by luck) and will take more time to compute

 This algorithm was tested with different values.
 It can be concluded that :
 * A value <100 yields diversity problems.
 Even 100 leads to some occasionnal problems
 * A value ~1000 starts to be too much, is long to compute, and yield very divergent results - especially on little grids

-As the algorithm must work on little grids too, a value in the 1000 order is forsaken.
+As the algorithm must work on little grids too, a value in the 1000 order is abandonned.
 A little value (<100) impacts the performance of the big grids too much.
 Therefore, a population of 300 is taken.

 #### Tournament size
 The tournament size represents the number of individuals takent from one cycle to the other.\